-Awareness programs - Community-wide or audience specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration.

-Bystander intervention - Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.

-Consent - An understandable exchange of affirmative words or actions if those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.

-Ongoing prevention and awareness campaigns- Programming, initiative, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the institution.

-Primary prevention programs - Programming, initiatives and strategies informed by research or assessed for value, effectiveness, or outcome that are intended to stop dating violence, domestic violence, sexual assault, and stalking before they occur through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe direction.

-Risk reduction - Options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims to promote safety and to help individuals and communities address conditions that facilitate violence.

-Proceeding - All activities related to a non-criminal resolution of an institution disciplinary complaint, including, but not limited to, fact finding investigations, formal or informal meetings, and hearings.

-Result - Any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+- Awareness programs Community-wide or audience specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration. - Bystander intervention safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking. - Consent an understandable exchange of affirmative words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity. - Ongoing prevention and awareness campaigns programming, initiative, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the institution. - Primary prevention programs programming, initiatives and strategies informed by research or assessed for value, effectiveness, or outcome that are intended to stop dating violence, domestic violence, sexual assault, and stalking before they occur through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe direction. - Risk reduction options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence. - Proceeding all activities related to a non-criminal resolution of an institution disciplinary complaint, including, but not limited to, fact finding investigations, formal or informal meetings, and hearings. - Result any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.